PASTOR FRED LUTER, JR.

-In 2011, he became the first African American to be elected as First Vice President of the Southern Baptist Convention.
+Pastor Fred Luter, Jr., is the Senior Pastor at Franklin Avenue Baptist Church in New Orleans, Louisiana and the first African American to be elected as President of the Southern Baptist Convention.

 Download Bio in PDF File